kevisong/go/README.md

 ## `pkg`

-Out of the box code utilites for importing and using.
+Out of the box code utilites for instant using.

 - [x] [`http`](./pkg/http/): A simple http requester.
 - [x] [`log`](./pkg/log/): A logrus initiator.